matloff/fastBigStat/README.md

   A<sup>-1</sup> Cov(M) A<sup>-1</sup>'

   This enables confidence intervals and ellipsoids as before.
+Of course, the matrix A must be estimated, by substituting T for &tau;.
+Again, this can be justified using the Slutsky properties.

 <!-- TOC --><a name="the-delta-method"></a>
 # The Delta Method